Polycademy/PolyAuth/README.md

 - Add OAuth consumption, OpenID consumption, and Hawk authentication strategies
 - SQL Migration
 - Add OAuth2 provision
+//Cookie strategy is vulnerable to CSRF.
+But not XSS when you have HTTPONLY.
+//Authorisation Header is not vulnerable to CSRF.
+But it is vulnerable to XSS!

 Install with Composer
 ---------------------